Gaelic Surnames in Ireland

 Some families have since revived the O or Mac, others never did, which explains why you will find Mahony and O’Mahony, Neill and O’Neill, all with a common history.

-- Many old Gaelic names became anglicised
+- Old Gaelic names became anglicised in different ways

 Take the name MacAoda, which can mean either “son of Aodh” or “son of Hugh”, since Aodh is the Irish version of the given name Hugh.